Crisis in general practice

 LMCs interested in sending an observer to a GPC meeting should contact the GPC office to arrange a suitable date.
 All travel and other expenses for LMC observers must be met by the relevant LMC.
 A maximum of three LMC observers may attend any one meeting.

-All meetings take place from 10am to 5pm at:
+All meetings take place from 10am to 5pm either virtually or at:

 For more information about GPC meetings, email [email protected].